-Checker Barb (Oliotius oligolepis) Fish Species Profile
+Checker Barb (Oliotius oligolepis) Species Profile & Care Guide

 The Checker Barb is a small, enthusiastic, active, but peaceful fish and an ideal choice for the community aquarium with other non-aggressive community fish species.
 This fish is suitable for both the beginner aquarist as well as the more experienced as they are relatively hardy and a joy to keep.